astronomer/docs/astro/airflow-alerts.md

 5. In the Deployment view of the Cloud UI, create an environment variable with the following values:
     - **Key**: `AIRFLOW__EMAIL__EMAIL_BACKEND`
     - **Value**: `airflow.providers.amazon.aws.utils.emailer.send_email`

+    For more information on this environment variable, see [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/email-config.html#send-email-using-aws-ses).

 6. In the Airflow UI, [create an Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values: